 Virginia Protective Order Violation Lawyer

 A protective order is a court order used to protect the health or safety of a person from violence.
-There are three types of protective orders in Virginia.
+There are three types of protective orders in the Commonwealth.
 An Emergency Protective Order (EPO), a Preliminary Protective Order and a Protective Order.
 Protective orders can have social and legal repercussions.
 On the other hand, there are times where a protective order is violated.
 A protective order violation is a criminal offense.
 The violation can either be a felony or a misdemeanor based on the type of violation.

 Experienced Defense Counsel for Protective Order Matters Client Review